 7️⃣ Global Mobility

 Passport and visa privileges differ by country.
-Some provide broader visa-free travel or more favorable mobility within Europe and beyond.
+Some offer broader visa-free travel or better mobility within and beyond Europe.

 8️⃣ Legal & Language Requirements